-Join Tim Grey for an in-depth discussion in this video Achieving a neutral gray, part of Up and Running with Color Correction in Photoshop CC.
+Join Tim Grey for an in-depth discussion in this video Achieving a neutral gray, part of Learning Color Correction in Photoshop (2013).

 More often than not, I'd prefer to adjust color in my images based on a visual evaluation.
 In other words, I'm just looking at the image and trusting my eyes to ensure I'm getting the best color possible.
 Usually that means accurate color, but at least I'll be achieving the most pleasing color, or so I hope.
 But sometimes I would like a little extra help to ensure that I'm getting a neutral value for certain areas of the photo.
 For example, here we have a cruise ship under cloudy skies.
 The scene was certainly a bit cool.